samwhindleton/wdiroutcomes/roadmap/week 22.md

 * Who are the key players in the industry?
 * What events should you plan on attending?

 All of these questions and more will be covered.
-You will also have the opportunity to ask your local coach anything you want to know about them!

 ## LinkedIn:

 LinkedIn is an incredibly valuable tool that can completely shift your networking strategies and set you up for success in your job search.
+We will walk through LinkedIn best practices to ensure your profile is strong and best represents you as a data professional.

 ### Updating your LinkedIn